ezebunandu/security-magic-eight-ball/README.md

 ## Things I plan to Explore

-- Review the infrastructure that the serverless framework creates for you from a security perspective
+- Review the infrastructure that the serverless framework creates for from a security perspective
-- Trying building all the components using Terraform to highlight how much the abstractions the framework provides simplifies deploying APIs
+- Try building all the components using Terraform to highlight how much using the Serverless framework abstracts and simplifies the process.
 - Any security anti-patterns or unsafe default settings?
 - Implement API Key authentication and rate limiting on the endpoint